ottonascarella/queue/README.md

 queue
 =====

-proof of concept of a way to execute different async calls in order.
+proof of concept of a way to execute different function calls (async or not) in order.

 ```
 ///pass an object (or don't) that all functions will be bound to;